MateuSai/MateuSai.github.io/godot/_posts/2022-07-18-let's-make-a-multiplayer-game-#2:-state-machine-and-hitbox.md

         body.damage(1)
 {% endhighlight %}

 To test the hitbox, print the name of the player who entered the hitbox.
-We cannot test it visually yet because the BaseCharacter does not have a state machine, so we could not tell when it dies, and we can’t instance another Player, since it would use the same keys to move an attack as our player.
+We cannot test it visually yet because the BaseCharacter does not have a state machine, so we could not tell when it dies, and we can’t instance another Player, since it would use the same keys to move and attack as our player.
 So until we implement the online part, the only way to see if the hitbox work is using a debug message.

 Let’s test it.
 Add a BaseCharacter somewhere in the game.
 To see when the hitbox is enabled, enable the “Visible Collision Shapes” option in the debug options.